deepfakes/faceswap/INSTALL.md

 ```bash
 python setup.py
 ```
-If setup fails for any reason you can still manually install the packages listed within requirements.txt
+If setup fails for any reason you can still manually install the packages listed within the files in the requirements folder.

 ### About some of the options
    - CUDA: For acceleration.
 Requires a good nVidia Graphics Card (which supports CUDA inside)